On the computational hardness needed for quantum cryptography: Introduction

 We now move on to general $\cQCZK$ proofs without any constraint on prover efficiency and show how to use EFI pairs to construct $\cQCZK$ proofs for all of $\cQIP$.
 Before presenting our protocol, let us recall the celebrated construction of Ben-Or et al.~\cite{Ben-OrGGHKMR88} that transforms any (without loss of generality, Arthur-Merlin or public-coin) $\cIP$ protocol into a $\cCZK$ protocol.
 In the transformed protocol, the parties first run the original public-coin protocol, where the prover only sends (statistically binding) commitments to its messages.
 Next, the parties engage in a zero-knowledge protocol where the instance consists of the transcript so far, and the language accepts a transcript if there exist valid openings to all the prover commitments that would have caused the original verifier to accept.

-Since we know $\cQIP = \cIP$ \cite{Sha92,JJUW11} and thus in our setting we can also start with the same public-coin protocol.
-Directly extending this protocol to our setting hits a roadblock: the statement that needs to be proven in zero knowledge is now a quantum statement involving the commitment states when instantiated with quantum commitments.
-Since the study of even zero knowledge proofs for $\cQMA$ still consider classical statements, this is not a context that is traditionally considered by the zero knowledge literature.
+Since $\cQIP = \cIP$ \cite{Sha92,JJUW11}, it is natural to consider extending the \cite{Ben-OrGGHKMR88} construction to our setting.
+However, direct extension hits a roadblock: the statement that needs to be proven in zero knowledge is now a \emph{quantum statement} involving the commitment states when instantiated with quantum commitments.
+This is not a context that is traditionally considered by the zero knowledge literature.
+(Indeed, recall that even zero knowledge proofs for $\cQMA$ still consider classical statements.)
 Even if we attempt to mimic a zero knowledge proof via statistical 2PC, we soon encounter another issue: how should the two parties agree on the quantum statement that is being proven?
 Sure, we could make the verifier send the quantum state in the statement to 2PC, but a malicious verifier could refuse to provide the correct state.
 This becomes an issue as the verifier might be able to manipulate the commitment message so that checking the validity of the commitments itself might reveal non-trivial information about the committed bit.

 We thus take a different path: we have the prover and the verifier engage in a secure evaluation of the following reactive functionality (which also can be constructed from OT \cite{CrepeauGT95,IshaiPS08}).
 The verifier inputs its random challenges in the underlying interactive proof, and the functionality uses these challenges to play the verifier role in an interactive proof with the external prover.
 Finally the functionality outputs the acceptance bit to the external verifier.
 Both soundness and zero knowledge follow from the security of the MPC.